premdasmr/cpu_mem_check_playbook/README.md

 Ansible Playbook  to check CPU & RAM usage

-This playbook will  get CPU & RAM usage of servers and write output to a file.This playbook will invoke shell script "script.sh" where we are taking details of cpu & memory.
+Ansible playbook "cpu_mem.yml" will get CPU and RAM usage  of servers and output will write in to log.

-Shell script will check cpu & memory usage of servers
+Shell script "script.sh" will check cpu & memory usage of servers.

 To run playbook use below command